ricardojoserf/slae32/a5_Shellcode_Functionality/README.md

 - EDX = 39 => Number of bytes to write

-So, after this the file gets a new line.
+So, after this the file has a new line.

 ### Syscall 4